-First, please note that Goldendoodle puppies are playful and biting is a way that they naturally play with their other siblings.
-The golden retriever inside of your puppy is VERY intelligent and mouth by nature (chewy, nippy, etc).
+First, please note that Goldendoodle puppies are playful, and biting is a way that they naturally play with their other siblings.
+The golden retriever inside your puppy is VERY intelligent and likes to nip by nature (chewy, nippy, etc.).
 It is not an act of aggression and does not mean they are mad at you.
 Simply put, Goldendoodle puppies are exploring the vast world around them and looking for a way to find out what is edible.

 By far, the best investment of your time is going to be training your Goldendoodle puppy not to bite.
-If you don’t train your puppy early on, then they will start to bite you a little harder each and every time — this is called an extinction burst.
-If you let your Goldendoodle bite you and act like you are not bothered or think that it does not hurt, the puppy will continue to bite you harder.
+If you don’t train your puppy early on, then they will start to bite you a little harder each time – this is called an extinction burst.
+If you let your Goldendoodle bite you and act like you are not bothered or think that it does not hurt, they will continue to bite you harder.
 It will continue to get worse if you do not train your Goldendoodle from the beginning.
-My go-to training method of preventing a puppy from biting is to put them in time out.
-You must follow these instructions to be successful!

-Once your get your dog in an isolated room walk out of the room, shut the door, and count to ten.
+Once you get your dog in an isolated room, walk out of the room, shut the door, and count to ten.
 Then you can get your Goldendoodle back out of the room.

-Be extremely ready to do this a million times the first day of training.
-His behavior has worked thus far so they continue to think it is normal for them to bite you.
+Be ready to do this a million times on the first day of training.
+Their behavior has worked thus far, so they continue to think it is normal for them to bite you.
 Your Goldendoodle will continue to bite you and would be a FOOL to stop trying if the second time doesn’t work.

-Time out is a form of punishment – it is a negative reinforcement and you are removing the reward.
+Time out is a form of punishment – it is a negative reinforcement, and you are removing the reward.
 Use it wisely and only in conjunction with bad behavior.
-It’s also best to use to give him something else to chew on like a toy or raw hide as a distraction so he knows not to bite on humans.
+It’s also best to give them something else to chew on, like a toy or rawhide as a distraction, so he knows not to bite on humans.

-If you continue to use the time out method, within a couple of weeks you your Goldendoodle biting habits should be significantly better as he develops and learns better behavior.
-This method does not work overnight and if you do not continuously do it, you won’t get great results.
-Do be prepared in the first few days for him to try harder and be a bit confused about the new time out training.
+If you continue to use the time out method, within a couple of weeks, your Goldendoodle biting habits should be significantly better as he develops and learns better behavior.
+This method does not work overnight, and if you do not continuously do it, you won’t get great results.
+Do be prepared in the first few days for them to try harder and be a bit confused about the new time out training.

 I like to give me Goldendoodle rawhide chews (AKA Bully Sticks) in order to distract them from biting other objects.
 This gives our Goldendoodle something to gnaw for a long period of time without easily breaking.
 This allows the Goldendoodle puppy to relieve their gums and get rid of their need to bite humans or other objects.